-- Registry entry is configured on WVDSH00 to enable FSLogix and point the profile storage to \\FS01\Profiles\%username%
+- Registry entries are configured to enable FSLogix and point the profile storage to \\FS01\Profiles\%username%

 - There is another registry entry that excludes DESKTOP, DOCUMENTS and FAVORITES folders from FSLogix profile because those are redirected to \\FS01\USERS\%username% folder.
 This registry entry points at an XML file that tells FSLogix to exclude those folders.
-This file is stored in \\FS01\Profiles.
+This file is \\FS01\Profiles\redirections.xml

 What can go wrong?

 We’ve seen a number of situations that can cause FSLogix profile redirection to not work.
 Here is a list of the most common ones.
 (And you can find their fixes in the section below: "Fixes for each issue" )

 - User profile location cannot be accessed by the user who is logging in because of permissions issues.